bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk run //:gazelle-update-repos
 ```

-Which is the equivilent of running
+Which is the equivalent of running:

 ```bash
 $ bazelist run //:gazelle update-repos -from_file=go.mod -to_macro=deps.bzl%go_dependencies -prune